kazuekudo1222/spotify-music-generator-mood/README.md

 ## Features

 - **Mood Detection**: Uses AI-powered sentiment analysis to determine the user's mood from a text prompt.
-- **Custom Playlists**: Maps moods to music features (valence, energy, tempo) to fetch tracks tailored to specific moods or activities.
+- **Custom Playlists**: Maps moods to music features (valence, energy, tempo, danceability) to fetch tracks tailored to specific moods or activities.
 - **Spotify Integration**: Automatically creates and populates Spotify playlists.
-- **Filter by Genre, Artist**: Supports fine-tuning results with additional filters.
+- **Filter by Genre and Artist**: Supports fine-tuning results with additional filters.

 ---